Español

 For medical questions, we encourage you to review our information with your doctor.

-To some extent, the frequency of follow up visits and tests will depend on the stage of your cancer, the treatment you received, and the chance of it coming back.
+To some extent, the frequency of follow-up visits and tests will depend on the stage of your cancer, the treatment you received, and the chance of it coming back.

-Many doctors recommend follow-up visits with a physical exam (which may include imaging tests, blood tests, and endoscopy) every 3 to 6 months for the first two years after treatment.
+Many doctors recommend follow-up visits with a physical exam (which may include imaging tests, blood tests, and endoscopy) every 3 to 6 months for the first 2 years after finishing treatment.
 This is often changed to visits every 6 to 12 months for the next 3 years, and then once a year after that.
 Some doctors may advise different follow-up schedules.

 Talk with your doctor about developing a survivorship care plan for you.
 This plan might include: